Carmel Valley Village/Los Tulares/Sleepy Hollow

-As of February 2015, homes in the neighborhood of Carmel Valley Village/Los Tulares/Sleepy Hollow range in price from $2.195 million for a 6 bedroom 7 bathroom, Spanish Hacienda home with 8,000 SqFt of living space on 10 acres of land, to $369,000 for a 1 bedroom, 1 bathroom, 1931 log cabin with 796 SqFt of living space on a 14,146 SqFt lot.
+Currently, as of August 1st, there are 18 homes active on the market in this neighborhood.
+These properties range in price from 3.298 million for a 5 bedroom, 4 bathroom estate with 3,209 SqFt of living space on 2.5+ acres to 495K for a 1 bedroom, 1 bathroom, bank-owned, 2-story home with 1,140 SqFt of living space on a 10,024 SqFt lot.
 Click here to view all Carmel Valley homes for sale in the Carmel Valley Village, Los Tulares, Sleepy Hollow neighborhoods.
 For all available Carmel Valley real estate, click here.

-In 2012 the most expensive home sold in the neighborhood sold for over asking at $3 million.
+In 2012 the most expensive home sold in the neighborhood sold for over asking at 3 million.
 This French Normandy estate had 8,200 SqFt of living space on a 5 acre parcel with a spectacular pool, home theatre and the finest of finishes.
-The least expensive home sold was a bank owned cottage with 1 bedroom and 1 bath and just 419 SqFt of living space.
-For a detailed analysis of Carmel Valley real estate sales, check out our monthly Community Market Reports.
+The least expensive home sold was a bank owned cottage with 1 bedroom and 1 bathroom and just 419 SqFt of living space.

 Living near Carmel Valley Village is highly sought after and desirable.
 You will have immediate access to the charms of the Village and the essence of the Carmel Valley.
 And with an average of 300 days of sunshine a year you will experience heavenly weather and take advantage of all the outdoors have to offer.
 Though the beauty of Carmel Valley does not diminish as you travel down the Valley Road into the more remote areas, it can be just that-remote and poses its own set of challenges.
 To be close to the Village is a central location where you are never far away from modern day conveniences and only a short drive away to the coast where there Carmel-by-the-Sea, Pebble Beach and Monterey offer superb entertainment, recreation and conveniences.
 If you ever tire of the sunshine, though few do, a drive to the coast in the summertime will cool you with its natural “air conditioning” of marine fog.
 Whether you choose an estate in Sleepy Hollow where you can rise early on an autumn day to care for the horses and prepare for a brisk trail ride or a home in Los Tulares where you can relax on you deck, sip a glass of wine and soak in the views, or a home in the Village where you can walk to a casual dinner with friends and sit alfresco and enjoy a culinary delight, your home will be a treasured retreat in its ideal Carmel Valley locale.